-Of the 21 single family home sales in Los Gatos in April on the MLS, 9 closed under $2 million (the lowest was $1.365 mil), 5 were between $2 and $3 million, 6 between $3 and $4 mil, and 1 between $4 and $5 mil.
-The high end price point tends to be at around $3,000,000 and up for this part of Santa Clara County.
+By the numbers: Of the 22 single family home sales in Los Gatos (not including the mountain market) in December on the MLS, none sold under $1 million, 7 closed under $2 million (only 1 went below $1.5 million), 9 sold above $2 and below $3 million, 5 from $3 million to $4 million, 1 sold above $7 million.
+The high end price point tends to be around $3,000,000 and up for this part of Santa Clara County.
 The vast majority of what sold would not be considered luxury properties, even though in most areas of the U.S. these would be luxury price tags.

 Los Gatos real estate statistics at a glance for 95030 & 95032

 Next, data from the RE Report for Los Gatos (“in town”), in the Los Gatos Mountains, and for Los Gatos condos (only in town, none in the mountain communities).
 Below that are the live Altos Research charts, updated automatically each week.
 Altos uses list prices, not sold prices.

 The numbers below analyze data gathered during the first week of each month and cover real estate statistics from the month prior in Los Gatos 95030 & 95032 (all areas / school districts), or MLS “area 16”.
 See the full RE Report here.